pentagridsec/5-AFL-suite-docker/README.md

 ## Not a goal of these Docker containers:

 * Performance or production-grade big-scale fuzzing.
-However, always trade-off "a simple fuzzer setup could already be running now", "your simple fuzzer setup might be broken", "INPUT CORPUS", "a proper setup might run much faster", "are my debug skills good enough to achieve a *really* proper high-performance setup?", "available CPU time compared to time spent on setting up fuzzer", <INSERT a billion other considerations why people have a hate-love relationship with fuzzing>.
+However, always trade-off "a simple fuzzer setup could already be running now", "your simple fuzzer setup might be broken", "your complicated fuzzer setup might be broken", "INPUT CORPUS", "a proper setup might run much faster", "are my debug skills good enough to achieve a *really* proper high-performance setup?", "available CPU time compared to time spent on setting up fuzzer", INSERT a billion other considerations why people have a hate-love relationship with fuzzing.

 ## Building and running

 WARNING: Building this Dockerfile can take hours if you want to build all multi-stages:
-* afl-base: AFL++ (source-only compile), recidivm, preeny, afl-kit download/compilation takes several minutes
+* afl-base: AFL++ (source-only compile), recidivm, afl-kit download/compilation takes several minutes
 * afl-jqf: JQF, maven, openjdk download/compilation takes several minutes
 * afl-binary-only: AFL++ (binary-only compile) download/compilation takes *more than* several minutes
 * afl-blackbox: Dyninst, afl-dyninst download/compilation takes *hours*